Lust; I Want It, I Don’t Care About Consequence

 B. Greedy longings of the mind

-The extreme desire for wealth, the greedy longing to have more and more.
+Lust is the extreme desire for wealth and the greedy longing to have more and more.

-C. Wanting the sinful things we see for ourselves, the desire for possessions, the ambition to buy everything that appeals to you.
+Wanting the sinful things we see for ourselves, the desire for possessions, and the ambition to buy everything that appeals to you.

 Confident arrogance about possessions

-The timeline for ‘the pride of life’ is consistent.
-All translators use the same phrase, ‘the pride of life’.
-Worldly arrogance regarding material things.
+The timeline for ‘the pride of life’ in early modern English and Latin Vulgate varies slightly.
+All translations*, except for Tyndale and Matthew, use the same phrase, ‘the pride of life’.
+I.e., worldly arrogance regarding material things.

 Pride leads only to shame.
 It is wise not to be proud.
-Proverbs 11:2 (ICB)
+(ICB)

-B. Assurance in one’s own resources or in the stability of earthly things.
+B. Assurance in one’s resources or the stability of earthly things

 The Bible Knowledge Commentary: Pride leads to one’s downfall (cf. 18:12; 29:23).
 Pride is so despicable that a person should avoid it even if it means being economically oppressed.
 One may share plunder (acquired through violent or dishonest means) with the proud, but such dishonesty will not go unpunished (cf. 15:25).